10 Different Types of Spaniels Explained

 It is a spaniel-type dog related to the English Cocker Spaniel; the two breeds split in the twentieth century due to differing breed standards in the UK and the US.

-Cocker spaniels are popular for being calm, affectionate, and lively all at the same time.
+Cocker Spaniels are popular for being calm, affectionate, and lively all at the same time.
 They’re frequently playful with children.
-Also, they are not violent toward other animals or people in general, but this does not make them good watchdogs.
+Also, they are not violent toward other animals or people, which does not make them good watchdogs.

 4. Sussex Spaniel

 The Sussex Spaniel is a dog breed that originated in the English county of Sussex in southern England.
-It is a low, compact spaniel similar to the Clumber Spaniel, and it is as old as the Clumber Spaniel.
-They are slow-moving, but they can also have a clownish and active temperament.
+It is a low, compact spaniel similar to the Clumber Spaniel and as old as the Clumber Spaniel.
+They are slow-moving but can also have a clownish and active temperament.

 5. English Springer Spaniel

 The Springer Spaniel is a dog that likes to hunt, so it needs different activities to keep it from getting bored and stressed out.
 Dogs who hunt are “posters.”
-This well-built dog is ready to hunt all day, flushing and retrieving game easily.
+This well-built dog is ready to hunt all day, easily flushing and retrieving the game.

 6. Papillon Spaniel

-Papillon is another breed among the different types of spaniels.
+Papillon is another breed among the different types of Spaniels.
 When people think about spaniel breeds, they think of the Papillon because of its beauty and desire to learn.
-The Papillon is very smart and athletic because of its large, butterfly-like ears.
+The Papillon is smart and athletic because of its large, butterfly-like ears.

 Their wings-like ears can be any color except white.
 The Papillon is one of the most well-known breeds.
 All of the body may be white, or there may be spots of color.